cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_02_ads_app.md

 - As we need horizontal scaling for the Ads app we will use a **Deployment** with 3 instances (replicaset=3).

-- A slighty for this training adjusted version of Bulletinboard-Ads is available as Docker Image in SAP Artifactory in DMZ: [bulletinboard-ads]().
+- A version of Bulletinboard-Ads, slighty adapted for this training adjusted, is available as Docker Image in **SAP Artifactory in DMZ**: [bulletinboard-ads](https://docker.repositories.sap.ondemand.com/webapp/#/artifacts/browse/tree/General/cc-k8s-course/k8s/bulletinboard-ads/latest).

 <img src="images/k8s-bulletinboard-target-picture-ads-app-detail.png" width="800" />